amesaine/dotfiles/.config/xkb/README.md

 ### Why QWERTY instead of this other superior layout?

 > Qwerty is the standard.
 Learning an obscure layout for speed/ergonomics is unnecessary and inconvenient.
 On average, I type 110-135wpm which is more than enough (i flexed on ya btw).
-I also developed a style of touch typing that maximizes ergonomics. (which i may make a repo/wiki on)
+My style of touch typing also maximizes ergonomics.

 ### Where's Right Shift?